-Examples of dark green leafy vegetables are kale, spinach, boy choy, broccoli and cabbage.
+Examples of dark green leafy vegetables are kale, spinach, bak choy, broccoli and cabbage.
 They are full of benefits for the body, being high in dietary fibre, folic acid, Vitamin C, potassium, magnesium and lutein.
-Lutein in particular plays a protective role in the eye.
+Lutein, in particular, plays a protective role in the eye.
 Green veggies also contain a variety of carotenoids, flavonoids and other powerful antioxidants that have cancer-protective properties.
-Lastly, studies have shown that increased consumption of these vegetables is linked to a reduced risk in cardiovascular disease.
+Lastly, studies have shown that increased consumption of these vegetables is linked to a reduced risk of cardiovascular disease.

 7. Nuts and seeds

 Nuts and seeds are an excellent source of proteins, vitamins and minerals.
 For example, almonds are a wonderful source of copper, magnesium and phosphorus, and provide 6 grams of protein per 1-ounce serving.
 1 ounce of Brazil nuts provides 780 per cent of the recommended daily intake of selenium.
 And 2 tablespoons of sunflower seeds contain more than 30 per cent of the daily value of Vitamin E, phosphorus, selenium and manganese.

 Although nuts and seeds are high in fat, this is mostly in the form of mono- and polyunsaturated fats, which are good for the body as they raise our “good” cholesterol levels (HDL) and contain essential fat-soluble vitamins like A, D, E and K. The best way to enjoy them is to have a small handful a day.